thomasbattram/thesis/index/thesis.utf8.md

 Statistical genetics is concerned with ascertaining the connection between traits and genetic variation.
 Germline genetic variants, the units of measurement for genome-wide association studies (GWAS), are fixed from conception and the association between these variants and complex traits tends to be unconfounded [@DaveySmith2003; @DaveySmith2014].
 Therefore, the properties of these variants and DNA methylation are different and one would expect the genetic and epigenetic architectures of complex traits to differ.
 However, genetic epidemiologists have had to overcome problems to help interpret GWAS, which are also pertinent to EWAS.
 These include understanding how much trait variation is captured by all the variants used in the study and how to infer function from genetic variation.
 Further, cataloging genetic associations has proven an invaluable resource for the research community [@Buniello2019] and these variants can be used as tools to augment the understanding of DNA methylation-trait associations.
 In this section I briefly describe some examples of these efforts and explain how they might be adapted to help inform future EWAS.

 ### Catalogues of genome-wide associations {#gwas-catalog}
 Cataloging genome-wide associations has a broad range of applications for researchers, from replication of GWAS, to identifying overlapping GWAS signals between traits, to pooling the data to try and understand the genetic architecture of complex traits as a whole.
 There are multiple databases now available to the genetic epidemiologist community that have catalogued these associations.
-These include manually curated databases of publicly available GWAS data, The GWAS Catalog, [@Buniello2019] and the IEU Open GWAS Project [@Hemani2018].
+These include manually curated databases of publicly available GWAS data, The GWAS Catalog, [@Buniello2019] and the IEU OpenGWAS Project [@Elsworth2020; @Hemani2018].
 A corollary database for EWAS is likely to also provide value for epigenetic epidemiologists.
 At the very least it would provide an easy tool to assess whether results replicate.
 Catalogues such as EWASdb [@Liu2019] and the EWAS Atlas [@Li2019] are currently available but fall short of some key researcher requirements including ease of use and access to full summary statistics.
 The development of a new database, The EWAS Catalog, is the focus of __Chapter \@ref(ewas-catalog)__.

 ### Total variance captured by all sites measured genome-wide {#heritability}
 In addition to cataloguing the information gained, efforts also need to be made in understanding the epigenetic architecture of complex traits to enable interpretation of these data.